• Loading stock data...

 According to the report, Reese said she doesn’t believe her teammates, Rachel Banham or Hailey Van Lith, are capable of leading a playoff team.
 Guard Ariel Atkins is another player on the Sky’s roster with WNBA championship experience.

-Multiple league sources told FOS the entire team has seen Reese’s comments and that teammates are unhappy with the direct attacks.
+Multiple league sources told FOS the entire team has seen Reese’s comments, and are unhappy with the direct attacks.

 A team meeting is planned at which players are expected to address Reese directly.